jackd/pcn/README.md

 python -m pcn '$KB_CONFIG/fit' '$PCN_CONFIG/pn2-resnet/large.gin'
 ```

+Note the first 32 epochs may take longer than the rest as the input data is processed online (this is saved to a [snapshot](https://www.tensorflow.org/api_docs/python/tf/data/experimental/snapshot) for the remaining epochs).

 ## Project Structure

 This project depends on multiple custom python packages.
 These are:

-- [multi-graph](https://github.com/jackd/multi-graph.git) for simultaneously building and connecting the multiple graphs associated with data pipelining and model training.
+- [meta-model](https://github.com/jackd/meta-model.git) for simultaneously building and connecting the multiple models associated with data pipelining and model training.
 - [kblocks](https://github.com/jackd/kblocks.git) for experiment management and configuration via [gin-config](https://github.com/google/gin-config.git).
 - [shape-tfds](https://github.com/jackd/shape-tfds.git) for[tensorflow-datasets](https://github.com/tensorflow/datasets.git) implementations that manage dataset downloading and model-independent preprocessing for 3D shape-based datasets.
 - [numba-neighbors](https://github.com/jackd/numba-neighbors.git) for [numba](https://github.com/numba/numba.git) implementations of KDTrees and subsampling.